Tottenham revel in ruling North London, but want more

 Spurs have bigger fish to fry than their neighbors who appearing to be heading in a very different direction.

-The ground shock at Spurs’ 118-year home as Harry Kane slammed home a penalty kick to make it 2-0, just 74 seconds after Dele Alli had made it 1-0 in the 55th minute.
+The ground shook at Spurs’ 118-year home as Harry Kane slammed home a penalty kick to make it 2-0, just 74 seconds after Dele Alli had made it 1-0 in the 55th minute.

 Tottenham’s fans, players and manager will miss their atmospheric home but Spurs have bigger plans.
 They include usurping Arsenal each season but also 18 other teams in the Premier League.